Toenail deformity : treatments

 • Tumors (benign or malignant)

-• Circulatory disturbances
+• Blood circulation disturbances

 • Warts on the foot sole

-• Skin diseases such as psoriasis and eczema
+• Skin diseases like psoriasis, eczema

 • Diabetes